Shahin-Ahmed86/To-Do-List-App/README.md

 ### Installation

 You don't need to install anything for this web application.
-You can use it by simply opening the [live demo](https://shahin-ahmed86.github.io/To-Do-List-App/) in your web browser.
+You can use it by simply opening the [Live Link](https://shahin-ahmed86.github.io/To-Do-List-App/) in your web browser.

 If you want to modify the code or host it yourself, you can follow these steps: